ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    domain network topology.
 This topology knowledge may require proper oversight, including the application of local policy, configuration methods, and the application of a trust model.
-Methods of how to manage these aspects are out of scope for this document, but recommendations are provided in the Security section of this document.
+Methods of how to manage these aspects are out of the scope for this document, but recommendations are provided in the Security section of this document.